 3. Recommendations for Interconnection Standard Enhancements

-3.1 Power Factor Requirements

-3.1.1 Power Factor Requirement for asynchronous VER plants
+3.1.
+Power Factor Requirement for asynchronous VER plants

-ISO proposes that asynchronous VER plants should be capable of providing reactive power output within 0.95 lag to 0.95 lead as measured at the Point of Interconnection (POI), to maintain specified voltage schedule.
-All VER plants should be designed such that the reactive power range corresponding to 0.95 lag and 0.95 lead at rated power output shall be available at all active power production levels above the minimum operating active power level (Pmin) for the plant.
-The power factor range standard can be met by using, for example, power electronics designed to supply this level of reactive capability (taking into account any limitations due to voltage level, real power output, etc.) or fixed and switched capacitors, or a combination of the two, if agreed to by the Participating TO and CAISO.
-The reactive power output may need to be continuously variable, in order for the plant to regulate voltage.
+The ISO proposes to require asynchronous VERs to have the capability of providing reactive power output within 0.95 lag to 0.95 lead as measured at the Point of Interconnection (POI).
+This requirement ensures the VER provides sufficient reactive power to maintain a specified voltage schedule in accordance with the ISO Tariff.

-The 0.95 lag to 0.95 lead design recommendation is consistent with the capabilities already imposed on wind facilities under Appendix H of the LGIA pursuant to FERC Order No. 661a.
-However, the ISO proposes the following key items related to this recommendation:
+This 0.95 lag to 0.95 lead design recommendation is consistent with the capabilities already imposed on wind facilities under Appendix H of the LGIA pursuant to FERC Order No. 661-A. However, the ISO proposes the following key revisions related to this recommendation:

-(a) Wind power factor requirements (0.95 lag to 0.95 lead) should apply to all asynchronous VER plants, with the interpretation of this requirement as per the description above.
+(a) The power factor requirements (0.95 lag to 0.95 lead) shall apply to all asynchronous VERs.

-(b) The requirement should apply without having to demonstrate the need for this requirement through specific Interconnection Studies.
-(This reflects a change from the current FERC Order No. 661a standard, which puts the onus on the transmission operator to demonstrate the need for reactive power.)
+(b) The requirement will apply without the need to perform an interconnection study.